Malik Dia

-Malik Dia is an American college basketball player for the Ole Miss Rebels of the Southeastern Conference (SEC).
-He previously played for the Belmont Bruins and for the Vanderbilt Commodores.
+Malik Dia (born February 4, 2004) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA), on a two-way contract with the Laketown Squadron of the NBA G League.
+He played college basketball for the Belmont Bruins, Vanderbilt Commodores, and Ole Miss Rebels.

 Early life and high school

 Coming out of high school, Dia committed to play college basketball for the Vanderbilt Commodores over offers from schools such as Loyola-Chicago, Georgia, Marquette, Murray State and Western Kentucky.

 College career

-Vanderbilt

-In 2022-23, Dia played 20 games for the Commodores where he averaged 2.6 points and 1.6 rebounds per game.
+In 2022–23, Dia played 20 games for the Commodores where he averaged 2.6 points and 1.6 rebounds per game.
 After the season, he entered his name into the NCAA transfer portal.

-Belmont

 Dia transferred to play for the Belmont Bruins.
-In 2023-24, he appeared in 33 games with 24 starts, where he averaged 16.9 points and 5.8 rebounds per game for the Bruins.
+In 2023–24, he appeared in 33 games with 24 starts, where he averaged 16.9 points and 5.8 rebounds per game for the Bruins.
 After the season, Dia once again entered his name into the NCAA transfer portal.